netgroup-polito/KubernetesOnDesktop/README.md

 2. network connectivity and speed will be checked in order to decide whether to run the application locally or in the cluster.
 To accomplish that, we have used a simple `kubectl describe pods` command, because it not only allows us to understand if network is up, but it also tells us your network/cluster condition.
 We could have used a `kubectl get version` command, but it is always very reactive and sometimes cached, while getting all `pod`s (or every other resource) requires a bit of computation, which is cool to be considered;

 3. a new token (to be used for the VNC server authentication ) and a new SSH key pair with no passphrase (to be used as authN for the new connection) will be generated.
-The SSH keys are extremely important, since they are used to map the remote `pod` PulseAudio local port to the user PulseAudio TCP server, launched later;
+The SSH keys are extremely important, since they are used to map the remote `pod` PulseAudio local port to the user PulseAudio TCP server, which will be launched later;

 4. The cluster will be prepared by creating a namespace and applying some labels to control the client-side (if run mode is k8s `pod`) and server-side pods scheduling;